Q&A: Wound care podiatrist Dr. Joseph Rondeau

 Advanced Wound Care

 Learn more about healthy healing at Mercy Philadelphia Hospital’s Advanced Wound Care and Hyperbarics Center.
-Call us at 1.877.GO MERCY or visit mercyhealth.org/services/wound-care.
+Visit us at mercyhealth.org/services/wound-care.